AlMan01/Shared-Memory-chat/README.md

 # Shared-Memory-chat
-Basic chat, using shared memor with signals.
+Basic chat, using shared memory with signals.